mmphego/mmphego.github.io/_posts/2020-12-30-2020-In-Retrospective.md

 # Conclusion

-This was the year of Deep Learning for me, one of the skills I gained was to be patient with myself, to take it easy and always remember that the meaning of life is; If you think about it, is that on the very beginning, the development of the first cell divided into two cells-the sole purposes of life has been to pass on what was learned.
+This was the year of Deep Learning for me, one of the skills I gained was to be patient with myself, to take it easy and always remember that the meaning of life is; If you think about it, is that on the very beginning, the development of the first cell divided into two cells - the sole purposes of life has been to pass on what was learned.
 There is no higher purpose.
 So, this year I learned to start passing on the knowledge I have accumulated.

 ![image](https://user-images.githubusercontent.com/7910856/103353089-8f12b700-4ab0-11eb-89dd-535a767c1871.png)